-Fallopian Tube adhesions and scarring: Can be caused by sexually transmitted diseases left untreated, Chlamydia being the most common.
+Fallopian tube adhesions and scarring: Can be caused by sexually transmitted diseases which have been left untreated, Chlamydia is the most common.
 Scarring can lead to blockage of the fallopian tubes, or damage to the delicate membranes within the tubes.
 It can also be formed by endometriosis and prior surgeries in the abdominal area.

 Asherman's Syndrome: This is a condition where the walls of the uterus adhered to each other.
 Usually caused by uterine inflammation.